ElectroOptical Innovations Consulting

 thermal imaging, advanced 3-D scanning, and especially silicon

-photonics, and never came back to solid-immersion microscopy.
+photonics, and never came back to contact microscopy.

 Fortunately others have made it a useful technique, though as far as